paulrigor/terraform-provider-aws/website/docs/r/waf_size_constraint_set.html.markdown

   See [docs](http://docs.aws.amazon.com/waf/latest/APIReference/API_FieldToMatch.html)
   for all supported values.

-## Remarks

 ## Attributes Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `id` - The ID of the WAF Size Constraint Set.